Europe's banks face tough year in 2015, ratings agencies say

 The agency will review in early January its credit ratings for banks in Austria, Germany and the UK, three countries that plan to translate EU bank resolution and recovery rules into national law ahead of the scheduled EU start in January 2016.

-Austria's Erste Group (ERST.VI) and Raiffeisen Zentralbank [RZB.UL], Germany's Deutsche Bank (DBKGn.DE) and Commerzbank (CBKG.DE), and the UK's Barclays (BARC.L), HSBC (HSBA.L), Lloyds (LLOY.L) and RBS (RBS.L) are among those with negative outlooks on S&P's list of large banks enjoying government support.
+Austria's Erste Group and Raiffeisen Zentralbank , Germany's Deutsche Bank and Commerzbank , and the UK's Barclays, HSBC, Lloyds and RBS are among those with negative outlooks on S&P's list of large banks enjoying government support.

 Meanwhile, the economy is providing scant support to European banks, the largest of which earned return on equity of about 4 percent on average in the first nine months of the year, only slightly better than the year-earlier period.